psychiatric-genomics-consortium/sex-stratified-depression/README.md

 Option 1 - **PLINK**

 If related individuals were removed in step 2, then run [5_PLINK_GWAS_GxSEX.sh](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_PLINK_GWAS_GxSEX.sh), [5_PLINK_GWAS_FEMALE.sh](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_PLINK_GWAS_FEMALE.sh), and [5_PLINK_GWAS_MALE.sh](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_PLINK_GWAS_MALE.sh) using the code below.
 After the filename, the covariate filename is also required and if you have retained the covariate filenames from Step 4, then you will only need to update the filename prefix.
 For the GxSEX analysis, you will also need to add which number covariate sex is, excluding the FID and IID columns.
 So if the first line of your covariate file is FID, IID, age, batch, sex, PC1, PC2, etc. then you would update covariate_sex_number below to 3.
+If your depression phenotype is also in column six of the fam file, you will need to delete the lines starting --pheno from the sample code, otherwise the GWAS will be performed twice with two identical outputs.

 ```
 module load plink2